Lab Members

 Lab Director

-Dr. Rebecca Lepping (she/her/hers) is an assistant professor in the KU School of Medicine Department of Neurology.
+Dr. Rebecca Lepping is an assistant professor in the KU School of Medicine Department of Neurology.
 She is a cognitive neuroscientist (Ph.D.), musician (M.A.) and music psychologist (M.A.) who is passionate about the power of music to affect us, improve our well-being and make our lives better.
 Dr. Lepping uses tools from affective neuroscience to understand why people engage with music and how they use music to regulate their mood states, experience of pain and other psychological and physiological symptoms.

 - Published Papers: